oskardotglobal/4get/README.md

 ## Tor setup on NGINX

+Important Note: Tor onion addresses are significantly longer than traditional domain names.
+Before proceeding with Nginx configuration, ensure you increase the `server_names_hash_bucket_size` value in your `nginx.conf` file.
+This setting in your Nginx configuration controls the internal data structure used to manage multiple server names (hostnames) associated with your web server.
+Each hostname requires a certain amount of memory within this structure.
+If the size is insufficient, Nginx will encounter errors.

+1. Open your `nginx.conf` file (that is under `/etc/nginx/sites-available/`).
+2. Find the line containing `# server_names_hash_bucket_size 64;`.
+3. Uncomment the line and adjust the value.
+Start with 64, but if you encounter issues, incrementally increase it (e.g., 128, 256) until it accommodates your configuration.

 Open your current 4get NGINX config (that is under `/etc/nginx/sites-available/`) and append this to the end of the file:

 ```